Read The Personal Story Of One Mans Love And The Cancer Diagnosis That Shifted His World View | Learning To Laugh At Cancer And Finally Letting Go.

 The British Dental Association (BDA) recommends regular dental check-ups and good oral hygiene practices to manage the oral side effects of chemotherapy.

 Your skin may become more sensitive during chemotherapy.
 Use gentle skincare products, moisturize regularly, and protect your skin from the sun.
 Wearing loose, soft clothing can also help reduce irritation.
 If you develop rashes or other skin issues, consult your healthcare provider for appropriate treatments.
+Additionally, it is important to maintain a balanced diet and stay hydrated, as this can support your skin's health during treatment.
+To further protect yourself, avoid common chemotherapy mistakes, such as neglecting regular skin checks and using harsh products.
+Always listen to your body and communicate changes to your healthcare team for tailored advice.

 According to Cancer Research UK, taking care of your skin is important as chemotherapy can cause dryness, sensitivity, and other skin-related side effects.